Skip to content

 Provide Information to Org Admin

-Provide the Client ID, Client Secret, and Issuer URL you copied in previous steps to your Portal Org Admin so they can configure the SSO Provider in Portal.
-After the SSO Provider has been set up, your Portal Org Admin will need to provide you the Initiator URL so you can complete the app configuration.
+Provide the Client ID, Client Secret, and Issuer URL you copied in previous steps to your Portal Org Admin, so that they can configure the SSO Provider in the Portal.
+After the SSO Provider has been set up, your Portal Org Admin will need to provide you the Initiator URL so that you can complete the app configuration.

 Configure Branding & Properties